Government Contract Litigation

 – President Abraham Lincoln in creating what is now known as the United States Court of Federal Claims.

 What is now known as the Court of Federal Claims has decided thousands of cases awarding billions of dollars against the federal government.
-As part of the judiciary, it is governed by the Federal Rules of Civil Procedure and Federal Rules of Evidence.
+The Rules of the Court of Federal Claims have been adapted from the Federal Rules of Civil Procedure and apply in cases there.
 The same is not true for an appeal to the Civilian Board of Contract Appeals or other Federal Boards of Contract Appeals.
 Independence, rules, and procedures matter a great deal when you are in a dispute with an agency of the federal government.

 We Respect Your Need for Social Distance at this Time

 You do not need to come to our offices.
 Our attorneys can meet with you by video call during the pandemic.
 Anything that needs to be signed or reviewed, can be done online.

 Justice at the United States Court of Federal Claims

 Question: “How can I get justice from a court that is the part of the same federal government that wronged me?”

 This is a question that we hear regularly.
 Despite being in Washington, DC, across the street from the White House, the United States Court of Federal Claims prides itself on its history, independence, and willingness to hold the rest of the federal government accountable.
 President Lincoln’s ideal is alive and well today.

 Our law firm’s Washington, DC office is only two blocks away from the Court of Federal Claims.
 Our attorneys know the Court of Federal Claims and the Court knows our attorneys and our firm.

 In fact, mctlaw files more cases in the United States Court of Federal Claims than any other law firm in the nation.